-In this study, the morphology of distal tibiae from 50 adults with OI were compared to 120 healthy controls using second generation HR-pQCT.
+In the present study, the morphology of distal tibiae from 50 adults with OI were compared to 120 healthy controls using second generation HR-pQCT.
 Six cubic regions of interest (ROIs) were selected per individual in a common anatomical region.
-A first matching was performed by selecting similar individuals to obtain identical mean and median age and gender distribution in the OI and healthy control group.
+A first matching between OI and healthy control group was performed by selecting similar individuals to obtain identical mean and median age and gender distribution.
 It allowed to perform a morphometric analysis and compare the outcome with literature.
-Then, stiffness tensors of ROIs were computed using hFEA and multiple linear regressions were performed on the Zysset-Curnier orthotropic model.
-The regressions allowed to compare the two groups using 5 parameters.
-An initial fit was performed on both the OI group and the healthy control group using all the ROIs extracted.
-Then, data were filtered according to a fixed threshold for a defined coefficient of variation (CV) assessing the ROI heterogeneity and second fits were performed on these filtered data sets.
+Then, stiffness tensors of ROIs were computed using hFE and multiple linear regressions were performed on the Zysset-Curnier orthotropic model.
+The regressions allowed to compare the two groups using five parameters.
+An initial fit was performed on both the OI group and the healthy control group using all extracted ROIs.
+Then, data was filtered according to a fixed threshold for a defined coefficient of variation (CV) assessing the ROI heterogeneity and additional linear regressions were performed on these filtered data sets.
 These full and filtered data were in turn compared with previous results from μCT reconstructions obtained in other anatomical locations.
-Finally, the ROIs of both group were matched according to their BV/TV and fabric anisotropy (DA).
-Fits were performed again using these matched data to detect statistical differences between the two groups.
+Finally, the ROIs of both groups were matched according to their BV/TV and fabric anisotropy (DA).
+Linear regressions were performed using these matched data to detect statistical differences between the two groups.